robinboncoeur/Art/docs/writing/2DE-1stEd.md

 “*Ladies and gentlemen, this is the captain speaking.
 We have begun our descent into Brisbane…*”

 The engine note thinned, the plane easing down as if the captain was pumping the brakes.
-I felt a hard thud in my chest—and then… nothing.
+I felt a hard thud in my chest — and then… nothing.
 Emptiness.
 A numb, floating blankness that made my hands feel slightly distant.

 **She should be here.**